decyphertek-io/decyphertek/docs/technotes/Crowdsec.md

 # Make sure to make a yaml under crowdsec to collect the logs:
 sudo vim /etc/crowdsec/acquis.yaml
 # This line was modifed to work with syslog-ng: /var/log/messages ( was > syslog )
-# I added adutid log
+# I added adutid log & Removed the unused ones.

-# Nginx logs
-filenames:
-  - /var/log/nginx/*.log
-  - ./tests/nginx/nginx.log
-labels:
-  type: nginx

----

 # Authentication and syslog-ng logs
 filenames: